lost-in-the-canvas/WFRP-4th-Edition-FoundryVTT/README.md

 ## Installation

-Place `wfrp4e` in your `public/systems` folder
+Place the unzipped folder in your `public/systems` folder

-(Optional, highly recommended) Place `wfrp4e-starter-world` in `public/worlds`
+Make sure the folder is named `wfrp4e`

+Launch FVTT and create your new world, selecting the Warhammer system.

 ## Current State

 This beta release marks the system being entirely playable, with character, NPC, and creature sheets available.
 Enjoy!
 Feedback is very much welcome.

-If you don't have Foundry, you can check out a video walkthrough of the character sheet [here](https://www.youtube.com/watch?v=-CthIoE9o2E)
+If you don't have Foundry, you can check out a video walkthrough of the character sheet [here](https://www.youtube.com/watch?v=-CthIoE9o2E).
+Additionally, check out the beta walkthrough video [here](https://www.youtube.com/watch?v=XMEJt5OB4Bc&t=821s) which details much of the system's functionality.

 If you have any questions, feel free to message us on Discord, Moo Man#7518 or CatoThe1stElder#9725